Admitting now

 Why cold turkey fails

 The classic pattern: the patient decides to stop, suffers for 36 hours, returns to use for relief, and concludes they are "too far gone."
 They are not too far gone.
-They are experiencing the predictable pharmacology of opioid withdrawal, which is what medical detox was invented to address.
+They are experiencing the predictable pharmacology of opioid withdrawal, which is what withdrawal monitoring was invented to address.

 Post-detox overdose risk

 After detox, opioid tolerance drops fast.
 Using the same dose the patient used to take before rehab is potentially fatal after detox.
-This is the single most dangerous scenario in opioid addiction medicine — and families must understand it before discharge.
+This is the single most dangerous scenario in opioid addiction counselling and rehabilitation — and families must understand it before discharge.

-Standard-of-care opioid treatment worldwide uses buprenorphine — a partial opioid agonist that eliminates withdrawal symptoms without producing the euphoria of full opioids.
-Buprenorphine is induced when objective withdrawal is present (12-24 hours after last use), titrated to stable dose, and either tapered or maintained depending on the treatment plan.
+Standard-of-care opioid treatment worldwide uses support — a partial opioid agonist that eliminates withdrawal symptoms without producing the euphoria of full opioids. support is induced when objective withdrawal is present (12-24 hours after last use), titrated to stable dose, and either reviewed depending on the treatment plan.

 At SimranShri, the full opioid treatment pathway runs:

-1. Day 1-3: Medical assessment, toxicology, psychiatric evaluation.
-Buprenorphine induction protocol planned.
+1. Day 1-3: clinical assessment, toxicology, psychiatric evaluation. clinical observation protocol planned.

-2. Day 2-14: Buprenorphine induction and stabilisation under 24×7 psychiatric supervision.
+2. Day 2-14: clinical observation and stabilisation under 24×7 psychiatric supervision.
 Withdrawal largely eliminated.

 3. Week 3-10: Intensive therapy phase — CBT, motivational interviewing, trigger mapping, 12-step integration via NA, family sessions.

-4. Week 10 onward: Discharge planning with decisions about buprenorphine maintenance vs taper, NA meeting connection, aftercare protocol.
+4. Week 10 onward: Discharge planning with decisions about continuing support vs support, NA meeting connection, aftercare protocol.

-5. Months 1-12 post-discharge: Structured aftercare — outpatient counselling, family sessions, medication monitoring, fast-track re-admission access.
+5. Months 1-12 post-discharge: Structured aftercare — outpatient counselling, family sessions, supportive care monitoring, guidance on when to seek additional help.

 Long-term recovery — what it actually looks like

 Opioid dependency is a chronic condition.
-Long-term recovery for opioid patients often involves continued buprenorphine maintenance — sometimes for years, sometimes indefinitely.
+Long-term recovery for opioid patients often involves continued continuing support — sometimes for years, sometimes indefinitely.
 This is not "replacing one drug with another."
-It is medication-assisted treatment with decades of evidence showing substantially better outcomes than abstinence-only approaches.
+It is Counselling and relapse awareness support with decades of evidence showing substantially better outcomes than abstinence-only approaches.

 Families often struggle with this framing.
-The cultural expectation is that "recovered" means "off all medications."
+The cultural expectation is that "recovered" means "off all supportive care."
 For opioids, the clinical evidence does not support that expectation.
 Acceptance of long-term maintenance as legitimate recovery is part of family education during treatment.

 If you suspect heroin or smack use in the family